sergiotessaro/bitcoin_today_flutter_old/README.md

 # bitcoinhoje

-A simple app to keep up with the bitcoin price, available all tipes of coins around the world.
+A simple app to keep up with the bitcoin price, available all types of coins around the world.

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials,